School Buses are Unlike Other Vehicles

 Youngest Students at Risk

-The NY State Education Department, Department of Pupil Transportation, states that the youngest students are most at risk.
+The New York State Education Department, Department of Pupil Transportation, states that the youngest students are most at risk.

 Children ages 4 to 8 (grades K-3) are most susceptible to a school bus fatality.
 These children, though they represent less than 35% of the student population, were involved in 69% of the fatalities (79 out of 114).
 Factors that likely contribute to these statistics: